phoophoo187/Privacy_SDN_Edge_IoT/PlanB/Experiment1/README.md

-Explain the experiment 1
-## Experiment 1: To find the maximum throughput
+## Experiment 1: Maximum throughput
 This experiment aims to find the maximum throughput of a link between each edge node pair.
 For example, the throughput of a link between Edge#1 and Edge#2.  <br />